viktor-ferenczi/toolbar-manager/README.md

 - [Bug reports](https://discord.gg/x3Z8Ug5YkQ)

-Please support me on Patreon if you would like to receive regular updates to this client plugin as new game versions are released.
+Please support me on Patreon if you would like to receive regular updates and improvements to this client plugin and to get the plugin updated as new (potentially incompatible) game versions are released.

 Thank you and enjoy!